 The subgrantee at any tier, agrees to comply with OJP and DCJS grant monitoring guidelines, protocols, and procedures, and to cooperate with BJA, OCFO, and DCJS on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
 The subgrantee agrees to provide to BJA, OCFO, and DCJS all documentation necessary to complete monitoring tasks, including documentation related to any subawards made under this award.
 Further, the subgrantee agrees to abide by reasonable deadlines set by BJA, OCFO, and DCJS for providing the requested documents.
-Failure to cooperate with BJA's/OCFO's/DCJS's grant monitoring activities may result in sanctions affecting the subgrantee's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the subgrantee's access to grant funds; referral to the Office of the Inspector General for audit review; designation of the subgrantee as a DOJ High Risk grantee; or termination of an award(s).
+Failure to cooperate with BJA's/OCFO's/DCJS's grant monitoring activities may result in sanctions affecting the subgrantee's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the subgrantee is a a DOJ High Risk grantee; or termination of an award(s).